lakshikaa/German-Wizard/index.md

   <li>Zwanzig- Twenty</li>
     </ul>

-    <h3> Basic phrases.
+    <h2> Basic phrases.
 Here, below you can find some simple sentences you can contruct with the use of numbers.
-First, the  german sentence is given followed by the english translation. <h3>
+First, the  german sentence is given followed by the english translation. </h2>

-  <h2>Wie alt bist du?- How old are you?</h2>
+  <p>Wie alt bist du?- How old are you?</p>
 <ol>
   <li>Ich bin ...
 Jahre alt.</li>
  <li>Ich bin dreizehn Jahre alt. - I am thirteen years old.</li>
   </ol>

- <h2>Wieviel Uhr ist es?- What time is it?</h2>
+ <p>Wieviel Uhr ist es?- What time is it?</p>
 <ol>
   <li>Es ist ....
 Uhr.- It is .... o'clock.</li>
  <li>Es ist rund 3 Uhr. - It is around 3 o'clock.</li>